CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 #### Make an Address Field

 For the Geocoding, we will need one field that contains **ALL** of the address data.
 We want to make that BEFORE we start our project.
 To make this field, we need to CONCATENATE the city and state columns.
 There are instructions here for Excel and Google Drive users.
-If you do not use either of those programs, you can do this in Libre Office, for which the process is very similar.
+If you do not use either of those programs, you can do this in Libre Office, the process is similar, though there are no images here.

 **EXCEL**